NCI-GDC/gdc-frontend-framework/docs/DevelopersGuide/Developers _Guide.md

   ],
 });
 ```
-The `useFileSummary` hook takes a number of arguments:
+The `useFileSummary` hook takes several arguments:
 * `filters` - the filters to apply to the cases and where the file uuid is passed in
 * `expand` - the fields to expand

 ## Sets: Gene, SSMS, and Case

-Sets are supported by the GDC API and use to create an entity the represents a set of items as a `set_id`.
+Sets are supported by the GDC API and are used to create an entity that represents a set of items as a `set_id`.
 Sets can be
 gene sets, SSM sets, or case sets.
-All GDC API's support passing sets as a filter parameter.
+All GDC APIs support passing sets as a filter parameter.
 The GDC Portal provides a number of hooks for creating and querying set information.

 a set can be created using one of the following hooks: